janbaer/generator-kata/README.md

 ## Version history

+* 0.23
+  * Use always the latest version of dependent npm modules
 * 0.22
-  * Updated some the version of some npm modules
+  * Updated the version of some npm modules
 * 0.19
   * Switched from 6to5 to babel
   * Karma searches just for coffee files when user wants to use coffee.